 3 heads garlic, chopped

 2 teaspoons fresh ground black pepper

-A few fresh cayenne or jalapeño peppers (depending on how spicy you want your fire cider, you might use more peppers, or omit them altogether - it’s better to err on the side of caution because you can always make it spicier later)
+A few fresh cayenne or jalapeño peppers (Note: depending on how spicy you want your fire cider, you might use more peppers, or omit them altogether - it’s better to err on the side of caution because you can always make it spicier later)

 Unpasteurized apple cider vinegar